 Believed to be one of the strongest sea forts in India from yester years Murud Janjira Fort was built on an oval-shaped rock in the 15th century and was rebuilt by Burhan Khan between 1567 and 1571.
 Murud Janjira has 19 rounded bastions which are all still intact.
 There are prominent "Ashok Chakras" on all major gates of the fort.
 Murud Janjira located in mid sea amazingly has a fresh water within.

-Murud Janjira can be approached from Rajapuri ferry wharf by wind powered sail boats.
-Ferry to Murud Janjira is available all through the year but for the monsoons.
+Murud Janjira has 19 rounded bastions which are all still intact.
+There are prominent "Ashok Chakras" on all major gates of the fort.
+Murud Janjira located in mid sea amazingly has a fresh water source within.
+Murud Janjira can be approached from Rajapuri and Dighi wharf by wind powered sail boats.
+Ferry to Murud Janjira is available around the year but for the monsoons.

 Wind powererd sail boats take tourists across to Murud Janjira and the sail boats are often towed back by motorized ferries.
 The tickets to the fort would cost you Rs 30 and there is no other entry fee.

 The ride on the sail boat can be quite adventurous and scary at the same time.
 Wearing a life jacket is mandatory.
 There is no proper platform to boar and alight the boat from Murud Janjira and one would have to jump from the boatto get to the fort.
 There are volunteers to assist you in boarding the boat at Murud Janjira fort.